Does Your Car Insurance and Registration Have to Be Under the Same Name?

 Underwriter may flag the mismatch and require documentation

 • Policy denial.
-Some insurers won't write a policy if the named insured has no clear connection to the registered owner.
-Confirm this with any insurer before you apply, not after a claim is filed.
+Some insurers won't write the policy at all when the named insured has no evident connection to the registered owner.
+Find this out before you apply.
+A voided claim is a worse discovery.

 Alternatives When Registration and Insurance Names Don't Match